MischaU8/yumyum/modelling/create-borromean-rings_fA4WBy5sqao.md

 Uploaded: 2023-06-13

-yum yum Floyd here with a quick look at creating bermian rings and plasticity start by creating a square curve add a
+yum yum Floyd here with a quick look at creating bermian rings in Plasticity start by creating a square curve add a
 180 Arc curve to one side mirror it to duplicate it trim the inner segments